 If you’re installing MamaCAS manually, such as from the GitHub repository, you’ll need to install the Requests and defusedxml libraries.
-Optionally, the gevent module may be installed to enable asynchronous single sign-out requests.
+The optional gevent module may also be installed to enable asynchronous single sign-out requests.

 Installing the latest release is easiest with pip: